- Learn the “cave,” “rubber band,” and “wave” models to predict and navigate emotional cycles.

 | Goodreads Rating | 3.57 / 5 - 5 ratings |

-Dr John Gray reshaped how men and women communicate with each other through his 35 years of relationship counselor.
-He hold Masters degree in Science of Creative Intelligence and Ph.D. from Columbia Pacific University.
+Dr. John Gray holds Ph.D from Columbia Pacific University and reshaped how men and women communicate with each other through his 35 years of relationship counselor.

 | Official Website | Facebook | X| YouTube